Augustine of Hippo's philosophy of time meets general relativity: The chronology protection conjecture

 I conclude that it is possible to conceive a reasonable Universe whose causal structure has features analogous to Taub-NUT (Misner) and that then, after an initial phase, has the light cones tilted to match an expanding FLRW Universe.
 Spacetimes presenting some of these elements are for instance the $\lambda$-Taub-NUT spacetimes.

 Similar models have already appeared in the literature.
 An important article that anticipated some ideas considered in this work is \cite{gott98}.
-However, while in that article the authors focused on the problem of quantum field theory in spacetime with CTCs, here I shall consider mainly the problem of homogeneity and entropy and its relation with causality.
+However, while in that article the authors focused on the problem of quantum field theory in spacetime with CTCs, here I shall consider mainly the problems of homogeneity and entropy and their relation with causality.
 In particular, I will introduce the idea of the rigidity at the boundary of the chronology violating region (see next section).
+R.\ Penrose \cite{penrose08} has also advocated the possibility that the Big Bang could be only a layer separating our observed Universe from a previous stage.
+An essential difference with this proposal is the fact that he keeps a spacelike Big Bang boundary, while as I shall explain, the null boundary allows us to solve the homogeneity and entropy problems in a much more natural way.
+Moreover, while he has to work with a cyclic cosmology in order to satisfy the Weyl tensor hypothesis, we do not need such constraint since we can justify Weyl tensor hypothesis using the null character of the Big Bang.